Mastery in Mathematics – Measurement

 12 February 2018Add to My Folder

 There are many aspects of measurement to master and it is perfectly conceivable that a child may find one aspect easier than another.
 In the modern age where time is seen in a digital format, for example, it is often difficult to overcome the abstract nature of analogue time with its multiple layers of complexity.
-Other more linear aspects like the order of length, eg 1000 mm = 100 cm = 1m can be more easily understood.
-This linearity exists with money, area, capacity and volume so it is important to link the use of measure as much as possible to the application of number being built upon.
+Other more linear aspects, like the order of length, eg 1000 mm = 100 cm = 1 m can be more easily understood.
+This linearity exists with money, area, capacity and volume so it is important to link measure to the application of number being built upon.
 The use of examples using measure during the development of number is useful in making the links necessary for fluency in both areas later on.

 - Use non-standard units of measure before moving on to comparing and describing and then ordering.

 - Develop an understanding of standard units of measure.